Meditating as a Buddhist Monk or Nun

 I’ve been getting lots of interesting questions on Quora.
 And usually, though I avoid talking about enlightenment, I decided to address this one.

-Question was: ‘What are monks longing for?
-Why do they meditate for long?’
+Question was: ‘What are Buddhist monks looking for?
+Why do they meditate for so long?’

 And my reply?